CyberfusionIO/Virtualisation-Resource-Distributor/README.md

 # Install

+## Generic

+Run the following command to create a source distribution:

+    python3 setup.py sdist

+## PyPI

-Install the package from PyPI:
+Run the following command to install the package from PyPI:

     pip3 install virtualisation-resource-distributor